GeminiNinth/rect_graph_connector/README.md

 ### Components

-- **RectNode**: Represents a rectangular node with position and size information
+- **SingleNode**: Represents a rectangular node with position and size information
 - **Graph**: Manages the graph structure, including nodes, edges, and groups
 - **Canvas**: Handles visualization and user interactions
 - **MainWindow**: Manages the application UI and user controls